interchange/interchange/README.docker.md

 If you want to reset the files to default, remove all of the files in the catalogs/ and server/ directories and restart the container.

+## Restarting the Interchange server

+To restart the Interchange server you do not need to restart the container.
+Log into the container with `docker exec -it <new directory>_interchange_1 bash` and then run `interchange/bin/interchange -r`

 ## Add a new catalog

 To add a new catalog, log into the container with `docker exec -it <new directory>_interchange_1 bash` and run `cd interchange && bin/makecat`